Cottage Food Laws in Rhode Island

 Yes.
 You must obtain a Cottage Food license from the Rhode Island Department of Health.

-Official source: RI Dept. of Health — Cottage Food
+Official source: Rhode Island Dept. of Health — Cottage Foods

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.